Quick facts

 - It has dark markings on the clear wings and a conspicuous white spot where the thorax joins the abdomen.

-- Has three (male) or four (female) white stripes on the abdomen.
+- It has three (male) or four (female) white stripes on the abdomen.

 Life cycle of apple maggot

-Adult apple maggots begin to emerge from the soil around July 1, continuing through most of the summer.
+Adult apple maggots begin to emerge from the soil around late June to early July, and continue through most of the summer.

-- Adult flies often leave and feed outside the orchard, in wooded or brushy areas.
+- Adult flies often leave an orchard area to feed in wooded or brushy areas.

-- They return to lay eggs just under the skin of apples.
+- Adult females return to lay eggs just under the skin of apples.

 - Each female fly can lay hundreds of eggs.